kubernetes/enhancements/keps/sig-apps/4563-eviction-request-api/README.md

 ##### CREATE

-Name of the EvictionRequest object must be unique and predictable for each pod to prevent the creation of multiple EvictionRequests for the same pod.
-We do not expect the interceptors to support interaction with multiple EvictionRequests for a pod.
+We would like to prevent the creation of multiple EvictionRequests for the same pod because we do not expect the interceptors to support interaction with multiple EvictionRequests for a pod.

-`.metadata.generateName` is not supported.
-If it is set, the request will be rejected.

-`.metadata.name` must be identical to `.spec.podRef.uid` or the request will be rejected.
 The Pod matching the `.spec.podRef.name` will be obtained from the admission plugin lister.
 If the `.spec.podRef.uid` does not match with the pod's UID, the request will be rejected.

-For more details, see [The Name of the EvictionRequest Objects](#the-name-of-the-evictionrequest-objects) section in the Alternatives.
+We should also check that no EvictionRequest exists with the same `.spec.podRef`.

+The API is designed to be extensible to include additional types that could be evicted (e.g. PVCs).
+Currently, `.spec.podRef` is required, but we might change this to include additional references in the future.

 `.spec.interceptors` are populated from pod's `.spec.evictionInterceptors` (see [Interceptor](#interceptor) and [Pod and EvictionRequest API](#pod-and-evictionrequest-api)).